 Best Overall, Burr: Baratza Encore Conical Burr Coffee Grinder

-What We Like: 40 grind settings, 8-ounce hopper capacity, easy to use
+What We Love: 40 grind settings, 8-ounce hopper capacity, easy to use

-What We Don't Like: Pricey, portafilter holder is not included
+What We Don't Love: Pricey, portafilter holder is not included

 The Baratza Encore Conical Burr Coffee Grinder is our top pick, and experts seem to agree.
 Award-winning and backed by coffee professionals, it’s an entry-level option, but users of all experience levels opt for this grinder.